 What Are Betting Odds?

-In order to be a successful punter, you would need to understand how odds work.
+In order to be a successful punter, you would need to understand how betting odds work.
 Without being able to read betting odds, you’ll have no way of knowing which team has the highest probability of winning, or how much your payout will be based on the amount of money you stake.

 In betting, odds represent the probability of an event occurring.
 They let you know how much money you would get if your wager wins.
 So you could see why understanding them would be important.
 They’re expressed in numbers and are of a few types – decimal, fractional and American odds.